MINO444/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-i0. alias -> Create a script that creates an alias Name: ls Value: rm *
+0. alias -> Create a script that creates an alias Name: ls Value: rm *
+1. Hello you -> Create a script that prints hello user, where user is the current Linux user.